freqtrade/freqtrade/docs/freqai-feature-engineering.md

     }
 ```

+Which will add `DissimilarityIndex` step to your `feature_pipeline` and set the threshold to 1.
 The DI allows predictions which are outliers (not existent in the model feature space) to be thrown out due to low levels of certainty.
 To do so, FreqAI measures the distance between each training data point (feature vector), $X_{a}$, and all other training data points:

 $$ d_{ab} = \sqrt{\sum_{j=1}^p(X_{a,j}-X_{b,j})^2} $$